XL2248/DREGCN/README.md

 ## Usage

-Training and evaluating with the following scripts:
+Training and evaluating with the following scripts (the Hyper-parameters are shown in 'train.py' file and you may change them for better results):

 ```
 bash train.sh
 ```